 People get braces for a range of reasons.
 Braces can be a necessary preventative measure against a host of dangerous dental conditions, but you might not know if you need them for your teeth.

-The best way to know if you need braces is to visit your dentist.
+The best way to know if you need braces is to visit our dentist.
 In the meantime, here are the 3 most common reasons why you may have to get braces:

 - Class II: Overbite.
-The lower first molar is positioned toward the back of the mouth and the upper jaw seems to come forward.
-There are 2 subclasses within this class that differentiate between possible positions of the upper front teeth.
+The lower first molar is positioned toward the back of the mouth, and the upper jaw seems to come forward.
+2 subclasses within this class differentiate between possible positions of the upper front teeth.

-Depending on which class you fall into, you may need a corrective solution like braces.
+Depending on your class, you may need a corrective solution like braces.

 Many patients don’t have a problem with their bite but instead, deal with crowding.
 Crowding is when the teeth overlap or grow incorrectly.
 In severe cases, the tooth can be trapped inside the bone.
 Here are some reasons for teeth crowding:

-- A small dental arch that doesn’t have sufficient space for adult teeth.
+- A slight dental arch that doesn’t have sufficient space for adult teeth.